Virginia Waterleaf Hydrophyllum virginianum

 -

-Eastern Waterleaf prefers fertile moist well-drained soil in partial to full shade.
+Eastern Waterleaf prefers fertile, consistently moist, well-drained soil in partial sun to light shade.
+It will tolerate wet soil and can spread aggressively under ideal conditions.
 This plant can make a care-free ground cover in shady woodland settings or the margins of ponds or streams.
 Foliage is occasionally browsed by deer.
+The plant can be propagated by dividing the rhizome in the fall when the plant is dormant, making sure that each division has a leaf bud and some roots.

 - See this plant in the following landscape: